eigenhombre/sortest/README.md

 test I want it to run (very fast, but requires detailed work at the command line), or let it run all my tests, which at the moment clock upwards of ten minutes.
 Since I favor a full-on TDD approach, this is an unhappy choice to have to make.
-As a result of a lot of experience with this approach, I want:
+As a result of my experiences with this approach, I want:

 1. To have a program discover all the tests I have to run;